20.October Room 311, Honolulu, Hawaii, US

 • Andrey Ignatov, AI Benchmark and ETH Zurich,

-• Marcos V. Conde, University of Wurzburg,
+• Marcos V. Conde, University of Wurzburg and Sony,

 • Dmitriy Vatolin, Moscow State University,